jnyfah/jnyfah.github.io/_posts/buildsystems.md

 Build Systems are tools used to build software code bases, producing final products such as executables, shared objects, libraries etc from the source file.

-Okay lets rewind a bit, in order to understand what a “build system” is, you must first understand how to build a code. what does it actually mean to build a code ?, how diffrent is it from compiling and running ???
-I just hope this blog dosent get too long 💀💀😂
+Okay lets rewind a bit, in order to understand what a “build system” is, you must first understand how to build a code. what does it actually mean to build a code ?, how different is it from compiling and running ???
+I just hope this blog doesn't get too long 💀💀😂

 - Compiling is the act of turning source code into object code, i.e., converting the high level code to machine level code
 - Building describes the overall process which includes compiling and linking, it can also involve other steps such such as pre-processing, converting data files, running automated tests, packaging, etc
 - Running is the process of executing an executable code.

 ###### Soooo why do we need build systems ??
 why shouldn't you just stick with building your code with your IDE by hitting F5 or ctrl+F5 as the case maybe, this means the ability to compile your code would be tied to your IDE.
-Imagine working in a team where everyone uses an operating system of their choice with any IDE (sublime, vscode, etc) even with diffrent version of those IDE's!
+Imagine working in a team where everyone uses an operating system of their choice with any IDE (sublime, vscode, etc) even with different version of those IDE's!

 okay okay, I know you might still be a bit confused, and think ... but we can just type the command below to build and run codes on the terminal 🤔
 ```markdown